Sheerness: History

 In 1944 the United States cargo ship ran aground and sank 1 mi off the coast of Sheerness, with large quantities of explosives on board.
 Due to the inherent danger and projected expense, the ship and its cargo have never been salvaged; if the wreck were to explode, it would be one of the largest non-nuclear explosions of all time.
 A 2004 report published in New Scientist warned that an explosion could occur if sea water penetrated the bombs.

 During the Second World War the Shoeburyness Boom, which ran across the Thames Estuary to protect shipping from submarine attack, ran from Sheerness to Shoeburyness in Essex.
 A similar structure was built along the same alignment in the early 1950s to protect against Soviet submarines.
 The Sheerness end of the boom was demolished in the 1960s.
+Sheerness was severely affected by the devastating North Sea flood of 1953, which completely flooded the Royal Naval dockyard and the town center.

 In March 1960 the Royal Navy ceased operating the Sheerness dockyard and the Medway Port Authority took over the site for commercial use.
 The dockyard closure led to thousands of job losses, and most of the nearby houses and shops in the Bluetown area were eventually abandoned and demolished.
 By the 1961 census, the population of Sheerness had fallen to 13,691.
 The dockyard closure also led to the decline of the Sheerness and District Cooperative Society, as many of its members were dockyard workers.
 At the time, the society was the island's main retailer, but it has since been reduced to a few shops and been merged with a larger society.